nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 - `UserData`: Holds the data of the App in the memory.
 - `Storage`: Reads data from, and writes data to, the hard disk.

+### Ui
+The 'Ui' component is in charge of handling input from users and system output.

+It listens for commands made in the Duke Class and sends the input to the parser class.
+It is also responsible for printing messages from commands and exception messages.

 ## Implementation